What is beta (β) in stock investing?

 What does a beta of 1.5 mean?

-A beta of 1.5 means the stock has historically moved about 50% more than the S&P 500 in either direction — amplifying both gains and losses relative to the index.
+The stock has historically moved about 50% more than the S&P 500 in either direction, amplifying both gains and losses.

 Can beta be negative?

-Yes in theory — a negative beta means a stock tends to move opposite the broad market — but this is rare among S&P 500 constituents, most of which have positive beta.
+In theory yes — a negative beta means a stock tends to move opposite the market — but this is rare among S&P 500 constituents.

 Does a low beta mean a stock is safe?

 Not necessarily.
-Low beta means low correlation with market-wide moves, but a stock can still carry large idiosyncratic risk from company-specific events that beta alone doesn't capture.
+Low beta means low correlation with market-wide moves, but a stock can still carry large company-specific risk that beta alone doesn't capture.

 Educational research only — not investment advice.